-Fastly’s Edge Cloud services use the Fastly Varnish Configuration Language (VCL).
+Fastly’s Edge Cloud services use the Fastly Varnish Configuration Language (VCL), a scripting language used to configure and add logic to Varnish caches.
 Fastly VCL allows you to generate and compile changes to your Fastly services.
 These changes can be distributed to all Fastly caches worldwide and then loaded and activated without requiring maintenance windows or service downtime.
 Fastly VCL is generated automatically per your service configurations specified via the web interface.

 VCL and what you can do with it

 We allow you to create your own VCL files with specialized configurations.
 Your custom VCL files can be uploaded into Fastly caches and activated.